slint-ui/slint/docs/langref/src/concepts/container.md

 }
 ```

-Such a `BoxWithLabel` could be implemented using a layout, but by default child elements like
+One way to implement such a `BoxWithLabel` uses a layout.
+By default child elements like
-the `Text` element become children of the `BoxWithLabel`, when they would have to be somewhere
+the `Text` element become children of the `BoxWithLabel`, but we need them to become
-else, inside the layout.
+layout instead!
 For this purpose, you can change the default child placement by using
 the `@children` expression inside the element hierarchy of a component:

 ```slint